CS3219-AY2324S1/ay2324s1-course-assessment-g43/README.md

    - Designated maintainer role.
    - Able to CRUD on the question repository.

+To test functionality of admin, you can use the following account:
+Email: admin1@email.com
+Password: admin1password

 2. **Participant (Normal User):**
    - Can only READ from the question repository.